rabbitmq/rabbitmq-website/site/networking.md

 ### <a id="tuning-for-large-number-of-connections-nodelay" class="anchor" href="#tuning-for-large-number-of-connections-nodelay">Nagle's Algorithm ("nodelay")</a>

-Disabling <a
-href="http://en.wikipedia.org/wiki/Nagle's_algorithm">Nagle's
-algorithm</a> is primarily useful for reducing latency but can also improve throughput.
+Deactivating or turning off <a href="http://en.wikipedia.org/wiki/Nagle's_algorithm">Nagle's algorithm</a> is primarily useful for reducing latency but can also improve throughput.

 `kernel.inet_default_connect_options` and `kernel.inet_default_listen_options` must
-include `{nodelay, true}` to disable Nagle's algorithm for inter-node connections.
+include `{nodelay, true}` to deactivate Nagle's algorithm for inter-node connections.

 When configuring sockets that serve client connections, `tcp_listen_options` must include the same option.
 This is the default.